UdpBasicBurst.ned

 // The module adds two parameters to packets before sending:

-// When received packet has this parameters, the module checks the order of received packets.
+// When received packet has these parameters, the module checks the order of received packets.

 //